(Celebrity)

 Best Oscars looks

-On March 10, the 96th Academy Awards will conclude the award show season.
-Everyone’s waiting in anticipation to see who will win the major categories like Best Actress, Best Actor, and Best Picture (we’re rooting for you Emma Stone!).
+On March 2, the 97th Academy Awards will conclude the award show season.
+Everyone’s waiting in anticipation to see who will win the major categories like Best Actress, Best Actor, and Best Picture (we’re rooting for you Zoe Saldaña!).
 As much as the night’s events celebrate the actors and films, there’s also a major focus on the fashion.
 Stars always bring their outfit A-game to the grande finale of award season.
 In fact, as you’ll see ahead, the Oscar’s most iconic looks have run the gamut from over-the-top dresses to smart-looking pantsuits.

 TZR went through the image archives to highlight some of these incredible style moments from the past.
-Outfits to note include Audrey Hepburn’s Givenchy number from 1954 — she wore the lacy dress when she took home the Best Actress award for her role in Roman Holiday — and Gemma Chan’s candy-colored Valentino creation in 2019.
-(We loved that the gown had pockets to hold her snacks!)
-Year after year, celebrities take this one Sunday night to showcase their unforgettable outfits, and we’ve paid close attention.
+Outfits to note include Audrey Hepburn’s Givenchy number from 1954 — she wore the lacy dress when she took home the Best Actress award for her role in Roman Holiday — and Carey Mulligan’s custom Balenciaga trumpet gown in 2024.
+(Fans still aren’t over this stellar recreation of a 72-year-old design.)
+Year after year, celebrities take this one Sunday night to showcase their most illustrious attire, and we’ve paid close attention.

 Ahead of the 2024 Oscars, revisit the most remarkable red carpet moments from the past seasons below.